 BIO

-Grace Dewar (b.
-1990) is an Australian interdisciplinary artist and culture producer living on Widjabul Wia-bal Country, Lismore.
+Grace Dewar is an Australian interdisciplinary artist, curator and producer living on Mitakoodi County in remote Northwest Queensland.
 Their practice-led research uses collaboration, installation, public art, performance, sound and video.
-They work with everyday materials and temporary processes to re-assemble and re-organise what already exists, attempting new ways to understand and misunderstand our surroundings.
-This way of working acknowledges the transformation of material and place as constantly becoming, offering new value, meaning and utility—to find alternative ways of living and being in the world.
-Their speculative and site-specific approach holds space for improvisation, resourcefulness, risk-taking, interaction and impermanence as an urgent response to ecocide and the critical necessity of community.
-They collaborate as part of public art collective, PUBLIC PALACE; performance art band, Dolphin Milk; and sound collective, Noise Xhurch.
+They work with everyday materials and temporary processes to re-work and re-assemble what already exists, attempting new ways to understand or misunderstand our surroundings.
+Their relational and site-specific approach holds space for improvisation, resourcefulness, interaction and impermanence as an urgent response to ecocide and the critical necessity of community.

 Always was and always will be, Aboriginal land. [-o-]